doingweb/generator-sassy-roboyeti/README.md

 `_foundation-components.scss` contains imports for the various components of Foundation, most of which are commented out until you need them.

 Your own styles can go in `_styles.scss`.
-Or, you know, whatever you want.
+Or, you know, wherever you want.
+[Just a suggestion.](http://codepen.io/chriscoyier/blog/codepens-css#organization-files)

 ### Connect, watch, live reload